lgonzalezrouco/pti/p5_goREST/README.md

 - Request a new rental: An endpoint to register a new rental order.
 Input fields will include the car maker, car model, number of days and number of units.
 If all data is correct the total price of the rental will be returned to the user along with the data of the requested rental.

-- Request the list of all rentals: An endpoint that will return the list of all saved rental orders.
+- Request the list of all rentals: An endpoint that will return the list of all saved rental orders (in JSON format).

 In order to keep the rentals data (to be able to list them) you will need to save the data to the disk.
 A single text file where each line represents a rental will be enough (though not in a real scenario).